-As Deputy Dean of the Faculty of Arts and Creative Industries, Dr Igweonu is principally involved, along with other colleagues, in the leadership of the Faculty.
-However, he maintains his learning and teaching interests through PhD supervision, external examination, and occasional lectures and workshops on modules relevant to his expertise as an actor trainer and practitioner of the Feldenkrais Method of Somatic Education.
+As Dean, Dr Igweonu is principally involved, along with other colleagues, in the leadership of the Faculty.
+However, he maintains his learning and teaching interests through PhD supervision, external examination, and occasional lectures and workshops on modules relevant to his expertise in theatre and performance.

 Dr Igweonu's research and publication interests are in actor and performance training, directing, black British theatre, theatre and performance in Africa and its Diasporas, as well as the Feldenkrais Method in health, wellbeing and performance training.